VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 8.1 Test Cases

-The PlateMate system has been tested across all modules to ensure functionality, reliability, and security.
+The CookToDoor system has been tested across all modules to ensure functionality, reliability, and security.
 This section documents the test cases organized by module and their results.

 #### 8.1.1 Authentication Module Test Cases